KeilainMan/OddlySatisfyingApp/README.md

 ## Use

 If not opened in Godot, you can download the apk and install the app on your android phone.
 Be sure to turn on the "Apps from external sources§ property.

+## Goal

+Sort the colored rectangles into the right order to achieve a nice color gradient